dae1819/Microprocessors-Project/README.md

-# Project Sunflower : a sun tracking solar panel
+# Project Sunflower :sunflower: : a sun tracking solar panel
 The final repo for Microprocessors Project

 Included are the files to implement a sun tracking solar panel